Kuznetsov NK-32

 A Tupolev Tu-160 taking off with NK-32 engines.

 The Kuznetsov NK-32 is an afterburning three-spool low bypass turbofan jet engine which powers the Tupolev Tu-160 supersonic bomber, and was fitted to the later model Tupolev Tu-144LL supersonic transport.
 It produces 245 kN of thrust in afterburner.

-A non-afterburning variant known as NK-32 Tier 2 for Tu-160 and NK-65 will be used in the upcoming Russian bomber, PAK DA.
+An upgraded variant known as NK-32 Tier 2 will be used in modernised Tu-160s, and a non-afterburning variant NK-65 will be used in the upcoming Russian stealth bomber, the Tupolev PAK DA.

-NK-65 and a geared high-bypass turbofan variant PD-30, with a thrust of 30000 kgf has been proposed for use on new Russian wide-body airliners, as well as the upgraded Antonov An-124 Ruslan heavylifter.
+The NK-65 and a geared high-bypass turbofan variant, the PD-30, with a thrust of 30000 kgf has been proposed for use on new Russian wide-body airliners, as well as the upgraded Antonov An-124 Ruslan heavylifter.